svlentink/myhugoblogs/blog.lent.ink/content/post/start-coding.md

 Image we have an excel sheet (data in a table), but we want to use Git as version control or simply want the table to be closer to the code.
-We can dump the excel and put it in Git, but this wouldn't be very practical, it's better to have it as Markdown inside in Git so one can see the table contents in the Git webui.
+We can save the `.xlsx` in Git, but this wouldn't be very practical.
+It's better to have it as Markdown inside in Git so one can see the table contents in the Git webui.

 Thus we want to convert the excel/sheet data into markdown table format.